mahendrapaipuri/ceems/website/docs/deployments/guide.md

 check if it is able to scrape the targets.
 This can be verified using Prometheus Web UI.

-Once the Prometheus is able to scrape targets and ingest metrics, we will need to add [recording rules](https://prometheus.io/docs/practices/rules/) to create new derived metrics from the raw metrics exported by the CEEMS and DCGM exporters.
+Once Prometheus is able to scrape targets and ingest metrics, we will need to add [recording rules](https://prometheus.io/docs/practices/rules/) to create new derived metrics from the raw metrics exported by CEEMS and DCGM exporters.
 The advantage of using recording rules is that Prometheus will calculate these metrics at ingest time once and there is no need to make calculation each time we want to make queries.